sst/sst/www/docs/containers.md

 });
 ```

-In this example, we are going to use a cron job to trigger the container function.
-The cron job will run every minute and points to the container function that will be invoked.
+The cron job will run every minute and points to a container function.

 Make sure to import the [`Cron`](constructs/Cron.md) construct.